splunk/public-o11y-docs/admin/notif-services/jira.rst

    For more information about working with detectors, see :ref:`create-detectors` and :ref:`subscribe`.

 #.
-In the :strong:`Alert recipients` step, click :strong:`Add Recipient`.
+In the :strong:`Alert recipients` step, select :strong:`Add Recipient`.

 #.
 Select :strong:`Jira` and then select the name of the Jira integration you want to use to send alert notifications.
    This is the integration name you created in :ref:`jira1`.

 #.
 If you set an assignee on the Jira integration, the assignee name displays.
 To overwrite the assignee or a blank
-   assignee set on the integration, click the assignee and enter a new assignee name.
+   assignee set on the integration, select the assignee and enter a new assignee name.

 #.
 Activate and save the detector.

-Observability Cloud will send an alert notification that will create a Jira issue whenever the detector rule condition is met.
-It will also add a comment to that issue when the alert condition clears.
+Splunk Observability Cloud sends an alert notification that creates a Jira issue whenever the detector rule condition is met.
+It also adds a comment to that issue when the alert condition clears.